ajaypillarisetti/SUMIT/README.md

 # SUMIT
 ## An R and Shiny-based tool for analyzing iButton Stove Use Monitor Data

-SUMIT is an easy-to-use, simple tool for analyzing SUMs data from iButtons.
+SUMIT is an easy-to-use and extremely simple tool for preliminary analysis of SUMs data from iButtons.
+It is made for rapid visualization and analysis of a small number of files; it is not suited for analysis of large amounts of SUMs data.
 It requires R, some libraries, and a modern web browser (Chrome recommended) to work.
 It currently accepts *only* csv files from Maxim's OneWireViewer, the free software used to download data from iButtons.

 To run SUMIT from R: